taromorimoto/teuvopeltoniemi/_posts/news/2023-07-20-Utopian-research-tour-in-Midwest-USA.md

 title: Utopian research tour in Midwest USA
 categories: [Events]
 ---
-Research visits on utopias and cooperatives in Illinois and Minnesota to Swedish and Norwegian utopian community museums, and Finnish and Scandinavian archives on July, 20-25.
+Research visits on utopias and cooperatives in Illinois and Minnesota at Swedish and Norwegian utopian community museums, and at Finnish and Scandinavian archives on July, 20-25.